Red-Nguyen/-Unsupervised-Learning-Project/README.md

 	- Assign data points to clusters.
 	- Update centroids.
 	- Repeat until convergence.
+	- Cluster analysis:

+        - Cluster 0 (Luxury Grocery Shoppers): High spending on Milk, Grocery, and Detergents_Paper.
+Moderate spending on Fresh.
+        - Cluster 1 (Fresh Produce Enthusiasts): Predominantly purchases Fresh products, followed by Frozen goods.
+Also, spends moderately on Milk, Grocery.
+        - Cluster 2 (Grocery Bulk Buyers): Major purchases are made in the Grocery category, closely followed by Fresh and Milk.
+They also have a considerable purchase of Detergents_Paper.
+        - Cluster 3 (Budget Shoppers): Low spending across all categories except for Fresh, Frozen & Grocery

 Part III: Hierarchical Clustering
 	- Pre-process data.